EmergingDigitalAcademy/eda-html-css-workshop/README.md

     - Other Workshops
   - Intro: Introduct yourself!
 (In the chat if this is virtual)

-  1. Download Atom from atom.io
+  1. Download VS Code from [https://code.visualstudio.com/](https://code.visualstudio.com/download)
   2. Create a new folder
   3. Open that folder in Atom